monupathak/Privacy_enhanced_Recommendation_system/README.md

 # Privacy_enhanced_Recommendation_system
-This was my course project of IE 506 (machine learning principles and technique) in this project i implemented the [Applying Differential Privacy to Matrix Factorization](https://dl.acm.org/doi/pdf/10.1145/2792838.2800173)
+This project started as my course project for IE 506 (Machine Learning Principles and Techniques) at IIT Bombay.
+Then I thought: why not improve it and make it open source?
+That's how it developed. in this project i implemented the [Applying Differential Privacy to Matrix Factorization](https://dl.acm.org/doi/pdf/10.1145/2792838.2800173)
 This paper discuss the application of Differential Privacy in Reccomendation Systems Based on Collaborative filtering approach like Matrix Factorization [you can watch this video to understannd the concept of matrix factorization](https://www.youtube.com/watch?v=ZspR5PZemcs)
 * There are two different optimization approch that can be used in Matrix Factorization :